gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 If you need to have `php`, `node` and `go` available for your script, you should
 either:

-- choose an existing Docker image that contains all required tools, or
+- Choose an existing Docker image that contains all required tools.
-- create your own Docker image, which will have all the required tools included and use that in your job
+- Create your own Docker image, which will have all the required tools included and use that in your job.

 ### Accessing the services